wouterdebie/i2cssh/README.markdown

     -2, --iterm2                     Use iTerm2 instead of iTerm
-    -f, --file FILE                  Cluster file (one hostname per line) -c, --cluster CLUSTERNAME        Name of the cluster specified in ~/.i2csshrc -m, --machines a,b,c             Comma-separated list of hosts
+    -f, --file FILE                  Cluster file (one hostname per line) -c, --cluster CLUSTERNAME        Name of the cluster specified in ~/.i2csshrc -r, --rank                       Send LC_RANK with the host number as environment variable -m, --machines a,b,c             Comma-separated list of hosts

 i2cssh will assume you want to connect to a cluster when only one host is given.